muskan0830/Nexus-Info-Internship-Data-Analyst-Project-Series/README.md

 ## PYTHON EDA

 **Introduction:**
-In this project, we conducted an Exploratory Data Analysis (EDA) on the famous Iris dataset using Python.
+In this, we conducted an Exploratory Data Analysis (EDA) on the famous Iris dataset using Python.
 The objective was to gain insights into the dataset, perform data cleaning, statistical summaries, and visualize patterns and distributions to understand the characteristics of different iris species.

 **Skills Demonstrated:**
 - Data cleaning: Checked for null and duplicated values, and trimmed column names.